History & Accomplishments

-IRWA is a small organization with a record of big accomplishments, including the following:
+We are a small organization with a record of big accomplishments.

-- In 2007 establishing a new headquarters, Riverbend, on a beautiful 15-acre riverfront property; the site is now a model for water and energy efficiency and low-impact development.
+- Establishing a new headquarters, Riverbend, in 2007 on a beautiful 20-acre riverfront property with a dock and boats available for member use; the site is now a model for water and energy efficiency and low-impact development.